shmugoh/shmugoh.github.io/src/pages/portfolio.md

 <juan@shmugo.co> • [GitHub](https://github.com/shmugoh)

 Dedicated to Software Development with a self-taught background, focusing in Python, Golang, TypeScript, and various of its frameworks for the respectful languages.
+Additionally well-versed in DevOps practices.
 Constantly enhancing programming skills by self-directed learning and utilization of online resources.
 I demonstrate a tenacious approach to problem-solving and thrive in dynamic environments.
 Skilled in troubleshooting computers and mobile devices, drawing on a solid basis of knowledge acquired from practical experience.
 Committed to staying up-to-date with the latest industry trends and technologies.

 ## Skills